 The Gambler's Fallacy

-Betting systems consist in applying certain betting patterns that often rely on the idea that previous results of the roulette wheel spins are of any importance for the future outcome.
+Betting systems online slots consist in applying certain betting patterns that often rely on the idea that previous results of the roulette wheel spins are of any importance for the future outcome.
 It is also known as the 'Gambler's fallacy'.
 For example, it means that if the same color has come out five times in a row, then it has to be another color in the next spin, or that the player's loss has to be followed by win in the next game.
 Thus, the 'Gambler's fallacy' is exploited by means of making bets opposite to the previous game outcomes.

 In fact, the roulette wheel has no 'memory', and every spin of the wheel is an independent and unique event with no relation to the previous spins.
 Anyway, casinos seem to encourage applying of such myths to make use of the credulous players and increase profits at their expense.

 - According to the Martingale betting system, the player must double every next bet after the loss.
 The system is applied mainly to the outside bets.
 In ideal the first win is supposed to cover previous losses and bring profit that is equal to the bet itself.
 In reality, especially as we know that no previous results affect the outcome of the spin, the player may either lose all of his or her money or exceed the betting limit of the table.